tradman1/cuckoo-filter/README.md

 $ make main
 ```

-Cuckoo filter can be tested with command ./main in terminal with next parametrs:
+Cuckoo filter can be tested with by running main in the terminal with the following parametrs:
     • Apsolute path to genome txt:string
     • Length of k-meres:int
     • Algorithm:int (it represents wheater lookup will be done with random generated strings or substrings from uploaded genome):
-            ▪ 1 – substrings from genome
+        *   1 – substrings from genome
-            ▪ else – random strings
+        *   else – random strings
-    Program will generate output .txt file that will write :
+The program will generate an output .txt file that will have:
-            ▪ Number of inserted substrings
+        *   Number of inserted substrings
-            ▪ Percentage of inserted substrings
+        *   Percentage of inserted substrings
-            ▪ Percentage of false positive rates
+        *   Percentage of false positive rates
-            ▪ Execution speed
+        *   Execution speed

 Authors
 -------